 While these hashtags aren't effective for finding local customers, it can help tag your profile as a point of interest for followers who frequently interact with industry hashtags.

 Niche hashtags are honed in the version of industry hashtags.
-Using these hashtags, you can clarify your target audience and drive the right people to your profile.
+Using these hashtags best suited for your niche, you can clarify your target audience and drive the right people to your profile.
 For example, a photographer could niche down and use a #familyphotographer or #weddingphotographer hashtag.

 Niche hashtags have less competition and identify your area of expertise.
 These hashtags can help drive your ideal follower or customer to your profile, leading to a more engaged following and the potential for conversions.